rnbdev/yudhisthira/README.md

   2. For secrets the mode paremeter is `--(add|list|delete)-secret(s)` and data parameters are `--admin-port <ADMIN PORT OF THE NODE>`, `--host <HOST NAME OF THE NODE>`, `--secret-key <KEY FOR SECRET>`, `--secret <SECRET VALUE>`
   3. For secrets the mode paremeter is `--(add|list|delete)-peer(s)` and data parameters are `--admin-port <ADMIN PORT OF THE NODE>`, `--host <HOST NAME OF THE NODE>`, `--peer-host <HOST OF THE PEER TO BE ADDED>`, `--peer-port <PORT OF THE PEER TO BE ADDED>`

-For example, a complete command line syntax for adding a secret to a generic node would be,
+ - For example, a complete command line syntax for adding a secret to a generic node would be,

 `./yudhisthira --host <NODE HOST> --admin-port <ADMIN PORT OF THE NODE> --add-secret --secret <SECRET VALUE> --secret-key <SECRET KEY>`

-However, adding a peer would be like,
+ - However, adding a peer would be like, `./yudhisthira --host <NODE HOST> ----admin-port <ADMIN PORT OF THE NODE> --add-peer --host <SECRET VALUE> --secret-key <SECRET KEY>`

-`./yudhisthira --host <NODE HOST> ----admin-port <ADMIN PORT OF THE NODE> --add-peer --host <SECRET VALUE> --secret-key <SECRET KEY>`
+The peer connection relies on `:embedded-secret` on the configuration to authenticate itself with it's peers.

 ## Why open-source?